Core Concepts

 Asymmetric keys generated in the YubiHSM can be attested by another Asymmetric key.
 The attestation process creates a new x509 certificate for the attested key.

-The device comes pre-loaded with an attestation key and certificate referenced by ID 0.
-It is possible to use your own key and certificate for attestation, these then must have the same ID and the key has to have the sign-attestation-certificate Capability set.
+The device comes pre-loaded with an attestation key and certificate referenced by Object ID 0.
+It is possible to use another asymmetric key and certificate for attestation, these then must have the same Object ID and the key has to have the sign-attestation-certificate Capability set.

 Details